stayforge/Stayforge/docs/wiki/Home.md

 Stayforge's functionality is powered entirely by its robust API and Webhook system, providing extensive opportunities for developers.

 SDKs are available for Python, Javascript, Rust, Java, and more.
-However, you can create Stayforge plugins in any programming language of your choice.
+However, you can create Stayforge models in any programming language of your choice.

 ## Stayforge API & Webhook

 The Stayforge API and webhook systems enable smooth integration with Stayforge's powerful features, allowing for advanced customization and automation.
-Essentially, Stayforge plugins utilize the API for requests and the webhook for responses.
+Essentially, Stayforge models utilize the API for requests and the webhook for responses.
-For detailed tutorials on plugin development, please refer to the Plugins documentation.
+For detailed tutorials on model development, please refer to the Models documentation.

 ### Accessing Stayforge API Documentation